kenzie-rylie/geo-guesser.code-/README.md

 templates / gg-p5.html - Nav bar for each tab

 templates / base.html - Imported to set equal to jinja variables

+Greece.html - Imported code to make the Greece part of the history tab

 ### CSS Code Files